Visas & Immigration

 - A letter of acceptance from an eligible college or university confirming that you have been accepted on a full-time course of study (at least 15 hours per week).

-- Evidence that full fees have been paid (although it is not expected that you pay more than EUR 7,000 before visa approval).
+- Evidence that full fees have been paid (although it is not currently expected that you pay more than EUR 6,000 before visa approval).

 - Evidence that you have sufficient funds to support yourself while studying in Ireland.
 As a student, you will not be allowed to access State funds, and the Irish government requires that you be able to show that you, or your sponsor, have immediate access to at least EUR 7,000 - the estimated cost of living in Ireland for a student for one academic year - for each year of your course.

 - Evidence of private medical insurance.
 Learn more

 - A passport valid for at least 6 months after the completion of your course.